jpt13653903/ALCHA/Wiki/MarkDown/Simulation.md

 ## Formal Verification

-Formal verification is related to assertion-based verification.
+Formal verification is related to sequence-based assertion.
 Assertions make sure that the design adhere to the specified rules for every iteration of the simulation.
 Formal verification runs the process in reverse.
 It starts with the rules specified by the assertion statements, and attempts to find a